 On the 200-kilometre stretch from Levis, just across the river from Quebec City, to Rivière-du-Loup we have the choice of two parallel highways.

-The faster Trans Canada Highway (A20) runs slightly inland, while the slower and more scenic Highway 132 runs mostly along the St. Lawrence shoreline passing through small communities and farmland backed by hills.
+The faster Trans Canada Highway (A20) runs slightly inland, while the slower and more scenic Highway 132 runs mostly along the St. Lawrence shoreline passing through small communities such as Rimouski and Sainte-Anne-des-Monts where you can find the fabulous Exploramer marine museum.
+This route also passes by scenic farmland backed by hills.

 Among the many cool stops is Saint-André-de-Kamouraska where Parc de l’Ancien-Quai is home to the smallest and cutest lighthouse along the route.

 Nature buffs, especially birders, should stop at Parc côtier Kiskotuk just outside Rivière-du-Loup, which preserves several fragile coastal ecosystems.
 Hiking and biking trails lead to a large salt marsh, salt-grass meadows, and forests while viewing towers offer a chance to see the area from a different perspective.

 Nature and History at Parc National du Bic and Rimouski

 At Rivière-du-Loup, the Trans Canada Highway heads inland towards New Brunswick while Highway 132 becomes the main coastal road around the peninsula.

 Along this next stretch is an absolute gem not to be missed.
 Parc national du Bic preserves a stunning landscape of bays, coves, islands, and mountains, and is known as a top spot for seabirds, basking seals, and other wildlife.
 The vast network of hiking trails brings many to the park.
 One that we especially enjoyed was the Chemin-du-Nord Trail along the coastline to some of the park’s signature rock formations.